A library for making YAML-based file formats

 YAtiML is a small Python library that works with ruamel.yaml, adding functions for automatic type recognition to it.
 YAtiML is not a schema language like XSD and Relax-NG are for XML, or JSON Schema is for JSON.
 YAtiML is also not an Object/YAML mapper (YAML is already an object serialisation system, so you don’t need an extra library for that).
 However, YAtiML does solve the same kind of problems, and more, so if you are looking for a schema language for YAML, YAtiML may actually be what you need.

 If you use YAtiML for scientific work, we ask that you cite it.
-We have provided a CITATION.cff file to help you do so quickly and easily.
+Click the rsd badge above to download a citation file in your favourite format.

 How it works